Graco 4Ever DLX Review

 Our Analysis and Test Results

-Graco Metal Products decided to make new products in 1953 after hiring an engineer to create new designs.
-With inspiration from an outdoor glider, Rex Thomas and David Saint designed the first swing for babies.
-The first of its kind sold millions pushing Graco into the baby gear stratosphere.
-Graco continues to create baby-centric products including swings, walkers, car seats, strollers, and more.
+Graco Metal Products started making new gear in 1953 after bringing on a new engineer.
+Rex Thomas and David Saint created the first top-ranked baby swing with real-life inspiration from a patio glider.
+This new swing sold millions of units, launching the Graco name into the baby product universe.
+Graco continues to design swings, as well as baby walkers, favorite car seats, strollers, and more.

 Performance Comparison